stephenjboughton/AngularNotes/Angular7TutorialNotes.md

 The template uses html to represent the view for the component

 The class uses typescript code to represent the data (our model) that is returned by a service and methods.
 A decorator is used to provide metadata that help Angular recognize the class as a component and tie it together with the selector, styles, and html that are needed to create the view. the @Component decorator is used to define a class as a component and not just something that contains some data or an interface.

+## 5 Interpolation

+In order to make things in our templates dynamic we will make use of interpolation.
+We create a property within our component class file, then reference the property name inside double curly braces in order to get the value of the property to show up dynamically when the template gets rendered in the dom.

+Interpolation also allows us to perform some mathematical operations and string concatenations within our template.
+For example, given a class property and function such as the ones below, we can do all these things using interpolation:

+    public name = "Steve"

+    greetUser(){
+        return "Hello " + this.name;
+    }

+    <div>{{2+2}}</div>      <div>{{"Welcome " + name}}      <div>{{name.length}}</div>     <div>{{greetUser()}}</div>
+    4                       Welcome Steve                   5                              Welcome Steve

+Some things you can't do....assign the result of an expression to a variable, use a global javascript variable such as window.location.url.

 ## 6 Property Binding